dejanvasic85/products-api/README.md

 - The POST methods should create a new ID on the server rather than the client
 - Responses are not case sensitive for the client.
 The requirements display Pascal Casing but the project is defined as regular camelCasing (recommended)
+- Another naming convention for models returned by controllers are Resources

 # refactor-this